About the Geography Minor

 Courses and Requirements

 The courses for the 20-hour geography minor include such subject areas as introduction to geography and North America, and an assortment of available elective courses like economics of the third world, and a close study of various geographic regions throughout the world.
-View the course requirements, course descriptions, as well as learn more about the geography program at Spring Arbor University in the geography catalog taken from the undergraduate catalog.
+View the course requirements, course descriptions, as well as learn more about the geography program at Spring Arbor University in undergraduate catalog.

 A study of geography is essential to all cross-cultural endeavors and to any career that entails an understanding of place and space, from overseas missions or international politics to city planning.
 Courses in this field are part of preparation for teaching in social studies and are good preparation for advanced studies in any of the social sciences, law or business.
 Visit our career development section.